 My old boss loved the lead.
 I described how we left city lights behind, racing west on the interstate to a two-lane state road through pine flatwoods.
 The breeze there was docile, clouds like soft chilled cotton.
 I turned down a logging road in rain that melted instead of splashed down the windshield.
 Immediately stopped, seeing the wavery outline of a deer in the road.

-He killed the wipers and grabbed the binoculars.
-Sure enough, a saber curve of rain-shiny antler above the big left ear.
-He opened the door and started to get out, bringing the big rifle with him.
-The buck moved back into the timber without seeming to hurry, but he was gone from view when the cross hairs swept the logging road.
+Despite hounds belling in the pines and pickups patrolling sodden roads the deer was just moseying along.
+Grabbed binoculars: saber curve of rain-shiny antler above the big left ear.
+Opened the door and brought the big rifle with me.
+The buck moved into the timber in no hurry, gone when the crosshairs swept the road…

-Then Buck saw why.
-A pair of pickup trucks came up out of the deep woods, breasting through the mud puddles like tugboats on a misbehaving river.
-He waved his arm violently, trying to motion them down, but they came on faster.
-When they got up to him, the lead driver leaned out.
-He was big, florid, wearing a Stetson.
-He looked like a successful contractor or maybe a big landowner.
-The guy beside him looked like a defector from Skid Road.
+Then I saw why: a pair of pickup trucks came out of the deep woods, breasting mud puddles like tugboats on a misbehaving river.
+Tried to wave them down.
+They came on faster.
+When they got to me the lead driver leaned out:Big, florid, wearing a Stetson like a successful contractor or maybe big landowner.”What’d yuh see?”

 “Where’d he go?”

 “Wasn’t ahead of our dogs then.
 No need to try to look for him back in there.”
 He let in the clutch, rolled onto the highway.
 The second truck mounted a couple of grizzled Hungarian freedom- fighter replicas, one with a bandolier of shotshells across his broad chest.
 It followed as if hitched to the first…”